mikermcneil/privateer/README.md

 ### Configuration

-Set credentials as global defaults:
+Set credentials as global defaults for a particular exchange:

 ```js
 privateer('gdax').configure({